Type 2 Diabetes

 - Eat plenty of vegetables and fiber.

-- Limit the amount of fat in your foods.
+- Limit the amount of fat (especially saturated and trans fats) in your foods.

 - Eat moderate amounts of protein and low-fat dairy products.

 - Carefully limit foods containing high concentrated sugar.

 - Keep a record of your food intake.
 Share the record with your dietitian or doctor.
 This will help to create an effective meal plan.

 If you are overweight, weight loss will help your body use insulin better.
 Talk to your doctor about a healthy weight goal.
 You and your doctor or dietitian can make a safe meal plan for you.

 - Use a portion control plate

 - Use a prepared meal plan

 - Make the body more sensitive to insulin